Terabit-Ethernet/dcPIM/simulator/README.md

     ```

     The results are at `py/result/pim_beta/pim_beta_slowdown.dat` and `pim_beta_util.dat`.
-   **Note: we fixed the bug in the parsing script so the slowdown value now should ~1.5 when beta is larger than 1.0.**
+   **Note: we fixed the bug in the parsing script so the slowdown value now should be ~1.5 when beta is larger than 1.0.**
 5. Parse Figure 8 Appendix results (Bursty Workload)
     ```
     python parse_bursty_load.py 5.15 imc10 100